Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Embellishments (riffs, melisma, runs)

-How are these used to create a signature sound for the singer or build dynamics or memorable moments in a song?
+How are these used to create a signature sound for the singer or to build memorable moments in a song?

 If you want to learn a particular riff, the best way to do this is to slow it down so you can identify the notes and then practice them slowly.